-The 2025-26 Premier League season is underway, and two clubs have already sacked their managers.
+The 2025-26 Premier League season is underway, and three clubs have already sacked their managers.
 The question is, who will be the next manager to get the sack this season?

 Best next manager sacked odds